 International Summer Research Workshop

-Duke University’s Center on Globalization, Governance & Competitiveness (CGGC), together with Venice International University’s Center for Studies on Technologies in Distributed Intelligence Systems (TeDIS) have expanded their ongoing collaboration by developing a new International Summer Research Workshop.
-Building on more than 10 years of international teaching in which Duke and other VIU consortium members have offered students and faculty a unique academic experience in a global setting, this workshop series is held annually since 2008, alternately in Venice and in Durham, NC.
-The series will tap the partner institutions’ complementary research foci: CGGC’s global value chain approach and the TeDIS empirical research of Italian industrial districts.
+Duke University’s Center on Globalization, Governance & Competitiveness (CGGC), together with Venice International University’s Center for Studies on Technologies in Distributed Intelligence Systems (TeDIS), are pleased to announce the expansion of their ongoing collaboration by developing a new International Summer Research Workshop.
+Building on ten years of international teaching in which Duke and other VIU consortium members have offered students and faculty a unique academic experience in a global setting, this workshop series will be held annually over the next two to four years, alternately in Venice and in Durham, NC.
+The series will tap the partner institutions’ complementar research foci: CGGC’s global value chain approach and the TeDIS empirical research of Italian industrial districts.

 - To connect these scholars into an active international network with a common research agenda focused on critical emerging topics in coming years